Digital Maoism

-"Digital Maoism: The Hazards of the New Online Collectivism" is an essay, by Jaron Lanier, originally published in Edge – the third culture.
+"Digital Maoism: The Hazards of the New Online Collectivism" is an essay written by Jaron Lanier, originally published in Edge – the third culture.

 Essay

 In his online essay, in Edge magazine in May 2006, Lanier criticized the sometimes-claimed omniscience of collective wisdom (including examples such as the Wikipedia article about himself), describing it as "digital Maoism".
 He writes "If we start to believe that the Internet itself is an entity that has something to say, we're devaluing those people [creating the content] and making ourselves into idiots."

 His criticism aims at several targets which concern him and are at different levels of abstraction: